DeepakUp9/System-Design-N/HLD/educative/System Design Interviews/The Do’s and Don’ts of the System Design Interview.md

 - What’s the durability target of the data?
 - What privacy and regulatory requirements do we require for storing or transmitting user data?

+# Discuss the Components

+At some level, our job might be perceived as figuring out **which components** we’ll use, **where** they’ll be placed, and **how** they’ll interact with each other.

+---

+## Example
+- Choosing the type of database:
+  - Should we use a **conventional (SQL) database**, or
+  - Should we use a **NoSQL database**?

+There might be cases where we have strong arguments to use **NoSQL databases**, but our interviewer may insist that we use a **traditional database**.

+In such a case:
+- As designers, we’ll have a harder job because we’ll need to use a traditional database.
+- We’ll also need to **do extra work** to overcome the shortcomings or challenges.
+- Effectively, we’d be **inventing a new component**.

+👉 Such interactions during interviews are excellent opportunities to **exhibit our design skills**.

+---

+## Notes
+- We often **abstract away** the details of the components as **boxes**.
+- We use **arrows** to show the interactions between them.
+- It might also help to **define user-facing APIs at a high level** to better understand system data and interaction requirements.

+---

+## Common System Components
+- Front-end components
+- Load balancers
+- Caches
+- Databases
+- Firewalls
+- Content Delivery Networks (CDNs)

 ### Discuss trade-offs
 Remember that there’s no one correct answer to a design problem.
 If we give the same problem to two different groups, they might come up with different designs.